St Andrews – William & Mary joint degree

 |Element||GBP sterling||US dollars|

-*Please note this figure is calculated on an annual basis on 1 June preceding the start of each academic year.
+The tuition fee figure in GBP is calculated on an annual basis on 1 June preceding the start of each academic year.

-For 2017 entry, there is a new Scholarship of Excellence available.
+For 2018 entry, there is a Scholarship of Excellence available.
 There will be up to three awards of $6,000 per recipient per year by way of a fee discount plus one award of over $6,000.
 This is open to students from anywhere in the world.
 The Scholarship of Excellence is for students undertaking the BA (International Honours) programme only and is not transferable to any other degree programme.
-The scholarship application will open on 2 November 2015 and full details are available on our Scholarships pages.
+The scholarship application will open on 2 November 2017, and full details are available on our scholarships pages.

-Students from the US are not eligible for federal funding but can apply for a private loan through Salliemae.
+Students from the US are not eligible for federal funding but can apply for a private loan through Sallie Mae.
+Please note that the BA International Honours programme is not eligible for Veteran Affairs funding through the GI Bill.

-The BA International Honours is a unique programme and students are not eligible for tuition fee funding/loans or maintenance loans from either the Student Awards Agency for Scotland (SAAS) or the Student Loans Company (SLC).
+The BA International Honours is a unique programme and students are not eligible for tuition fee funding or loans or maintenance loans from either the Student Awards Agency for Scotland (SAAS) or the Student Loans Company (SLC).

 Applications for the BA (International Honours) are not sent through UCAS.
 The application cycle runs from September to the end of June in the year of entry, and prospective students should apply to the institution where they intend to begin their studies.